 We all have some notions of who we are and what distinguishes us from others.
-We know what we look like, have some sense of our relative power, the personality we project onto the world, including individuated and abstract things we claim as "ours."
-We have a sense of what belongs to us and what does not, the things we excel in and those we do not.
+We know what we look like, have some sense of our relative power, as well as the personality we project to the outside world.
+We have a sense of what belongs to us and what doesn't, the things we excel in and those we don't.
 In short, we all have some explicit conception of ourselves, a so-called explicit self-concept.
-The explicit self-concept of adults is to a large extent articulated in words as we frequently engage in talking about ourselves, perform silent monologues, and display a universal compulsion for internal speech, adopting the self as audience and as sole witness of ... ourselves.
+The explicit self-concept of adults is to a large extent articulated in words as we frequently engage in talking about ourselves, perform silent monologues, and display a universal compulsion for internal speech, adopting the self as audience and as sole witness of . . . ourselves.

-An explicit, hence reflective conception of the self is already apparent at the early stage of language acquisition.
-As argued by Bates (1990, p.
-165) "the acquisition of any natural language requires a preexisting theory of self - a theory of the self as distinct from other people, and a theory of the self from the point of view of one's conversational partners."
+An explicit, hence reflective, conception of the self is already apparent at the early stage of language acquisition.
+As argued by Bates (1990), "the acquisition of any natural language requires a preexisting theory of self - a theory of the self as distinct from other people, and a theory of the self from the point of view of one's conversational partners" (p.
+165).
 By 18 months, infants start to mark contrasts between themselves and other people in their verbal production.
 They express semantic roles that can be taken either by themselves or by others (Bates, 1990).
 Does that mean, however, that the nature of self-concept is primarily linguistic?
 In other words, does it imply that the roots of an explicit sense of self are to be found in language and its development?

-It is feasible that self-concept emerges under the pressure of growing linguistic competence, and is essentially a linguistic epiphenomenon.
-With language would come selfmarking and labeling, with children somehow compelled to become explicit about who they are in terms of their own desires (e.g., "Candy!"), beliefs (e.g., "Katy nice!"), feelings (e.g., "Happy!"), and other states of mind (e.g., the unfortunately too typical "Mine!").
+It is feasible that self-concept emerges under the pressure of growing linguistic competence, essentially a linguistic epiphenomenon.
+With language would come self-marking and labeling, with children somehow compelled to become explicit about who they are in terms of their own desires (e.g., "Candy!"), beliefs (e.g., "Katy nice!"), feelings (e.g., "Happy!"), and other states of mind (e.g., the unfortunately too typical "Mine!").
 Communicating verbally does indeed require much explicit reference to the self as the subject of action, intentions, and beliefs.

-The idea that the emergence of self-concept is linked to the development of language finds corroboration in the roughly synchronous developmental timing of mirror self-recognition in the young child.
-By the time children start to utter their first conventional words, using arbitrary sounds that are acknowledged by their community as standing for things in the world, in particular possessives like "minel" at around 21 months of age (Tomasello, 1996), they also start to show clear signs of self-recognition in mirrors and photographs.
-It is also by the middle of the second year, around the time children typically start to show some fluency and their vocabulary tends to explode that they start to show self-referencing (e.g., pointing to themselves) and self-conscious emotions (e.g., embarrassment) in front of mirrors (Lewis & Brooks-Gunn, 1979).
-In the context of the famous mirror "rouge task", this is evident when children perceive their own reflection, noticing that a stain of rouge has been surreptitiously smeared over their face (as an illustration, see Figure 10.1 below).
+The idea that the emergence of self-concept is linked to the development of language is corroborated by the roughly synchronous developmental timing of mirror selfrecognition in the young child.
+By the time children start to utter their first conventional words, using arbitrary sounds that are acknowledged by their community as standing for things in the world, they also start to show clear signs of self-recognition in mirrors.
+It is also by the middle of the second year, around the time children typically start to speak, that they also start to show self-referencing (e.g., pointing to themselves) and selfconscious emotions (e.g., embarrassment) in front of mirrors (Lewis & Brooks-Gunn, 1979).
+In the context of the famous mirror "rouge task," this is evident when children perceive their own reflection, noticing that a stain of rouge has been surreptitiously smeared over their face (as an illustration, see Figure 7.1).

-From the perspective of evolution, formal and generative language is a cardinal aspect differentiating humans from other animal species.
-Interestingly, self-concept is also a trademark of humans, with the exception of only a few other species, including some of our close great ape primate relatives who demonstrate mirror self-recognition in the context of the "rouge" task (i.e., orangutans and chimpanzees, see the thorough review by Tomasello and Call, 1997).
+From the perspective of evolution, formal and generative language is what differentiates humans from other animal species.
+Interestingly, self-concept is also a trademark of humans, including a few of our close primate relatives who demonstrate mirror selfrecognition in the context of the "rouge" task (i.e., orangutans and chimpanzees; see the thorough review by Tomasello & Call, 1997).
 Thus, if language and self-concept are connected in child development, they also appear to be linked as major cognitive trademarks in primate evolution (Gallup, 1982; Povinelli, 1993).